 - Lifestyle AT 4WD - 3 159 000 rubles.

-A new Sportline version has appeared with a 1.6-liter engine and front-wheel drive.
-It is divided into two trim levels: Comfort with manual and automatic transmissions at a price of 2,195,000 and 2,295,000 rubles, respectively, as well as the Elegance version — only automatic for 2,470,000 rubles.
-Such crossovers have an increased ground clearance of up to 160 mm, a black rear spoiler, side skirts on the sills, chrome details on the windows and radiator grille.
+A new Sportline version with a 1.6-liter engine and front-wheel drive has appeared.
+It is divided into two trim levels: Comfort with manual and automatic transmissions at a price of 2,195,000 and 2,295,000 rubles, respectively, as well as the Elegance version - only automatic for 2,470,000 rubles.
+These crossovers have an increased ground clearance of up to 160 mm, a black rear spoiler, side skirts on the sills, and chrome details on the windows and radiator grille.

 Read more on the topic: